Dasha Mart Sizzles In Bikini Top & Overall Shorts In Flirty Snaps

 Мне кажется , что сейчас многие перестали ныть, а просто начали приспосабливаться к ситуации, которая происходит во всем мире. Люди начинают находить какие то свои плюсы , стали находить время на новые дела , которыми никогда не занимались , радуются мелочам и тд. Очень многие начали заниматься спортом и растяжкой ( девочки вы у меня умницы????) , ведь раньше на это совсем не хватало времени. Это не может не радовать ???????? Я очень рада , что я оказалась в этот период времени именно тут???? Здесь мне спокойно и , стоит только взглянуть в окно, как грустные мысли уходят, смотря на пальмы и солнце , которое светит тут каждый день???? Кстати, у нас вчера было 34 градуса ???? Сколько градусов в вашем городе?

-Dasha wrote the caption in Russian.
-A translation from Google Translate revealed that she reflected on how life had changed since the COVID-19 pandemic reached America, and Florida in particular.
-She also said that she was glad to be where she was as she could look out the window and see sunshine and palm trees.
+She wrote the caption in Russian.
+A translation from Google Translate revealed that she reflected on how life had changed since the COVID-19 pandemic reached America and Florida in particular.
+She also said she was glad to be where she was, as she could look out the window and see sunshine and palm trees.

 Many of the comments were in Russian, but some of Dasha’s English-speaking followers raved over how sexy she looked in the outfit.